Summary of the Radiation Protection (Non-Ionising Radiation) Regulations

 Lasers that are used for the purpose of in vivo diagnostic, surgical, therapeutic laser irradiation of any part of the human body are classified as medical lasers under the Act.
 They can be found in plastic surgery, ophthalmic, obstetrics and gynaecology applications.
 The photocoagulator is used by some surgeons to repair torn retinas.
 A limited beam laser has also been used to kill malignant tissue, burn away warts, remove birthmarks and for hair removal.
 Low power medical lasers can be found in various physiotherapy centres, acupuncture centres and beauty saloons.
 Acupuncture and cosmetic lasers are both categorised as medical lasers.

 Licences for medical diagnostic and surgical ultrasonic devices may be granted to qualified medical practitioners only.
 Licences for therapeutic ultrasound may be granted to medical practitioners and qualified physiotherapists only.
-Industrial ultrasonic equipment with power output of more than 50 W are licensed, for example, ultrasonic cleaners, ultrasonic welders, ultrasonic cutters etc.
+Licence is required for industrial ultrasonic equipment such as ultrasonic cleaners, ultrasonic welders, ultrasonic cutters etc..